rblancomi/TFM_RBMI/README.md

 ### 8. Mutation annotation in the discovered degrons
 >stabch_annotate_degrons.py

 Python script to annotate CPTAC and CCLE mutations and WT forms in the discovered degrons.
+This script was executed in paralell for all CPTAC cancer types and CCLE using [qmap](https://github.com/bbglab/qmap) with template file `stabch_annotate_new_instances.qmap`.

 >stabch_create_pancancer.py